• Skip to primary navigation

 Creating a talent pool

-The one where we created a talent pool of staff to build capacity A UK university had an ongoing requirement for high quality administration staff for the various faculties and departments across the large organisation.
-It found it was advertising for the same types of skills in the local press every week with considerable duplication – there […]
+Creating a talent pool of staff to save time and money A UK university had an ongoing requirement for high quality administration staff.
+They were needed for the various faculties and departments across the large organisation.
+It found it was advertising for the same types of skills in the local press every week.
+There was considerable duplication […]

 Read More